Gives you Internet through mesh networking.

 - 11. Unlock phone.

 - 12. Turn personal hotspot off.
 (If you forget to turn it off, your battery will be dead in less than two hours.)

 - 1. Open your laptop

 - 2. Use the Internet

 In other words, Open Garden, even if used just to provide connectivity to a laptop from a phone, removes all the silly boring steps that tethering has.
 Additionally, Open Garden can provide connectivity to the phone as well, plus version 2 of our app has implemented "channel bonding" (using multiple sources of connectivity together) and "multi-hop" (extending the range of Internet access through a daisy-chain of devices) features.

 This is the Open Garden community forum.
-You can discuss the Open Garden app here.
-If you have a question or something doesn't work as you expect, please read this FAQ, and, if your question is not covered, post a thread.
-If you have something Open-Garden-related to discuss, please post, too.
+You can discuss the Open Garden app (or any of our other apps) here.
+If you have a question or something doesn't work as you expect, please read this FAQ and if your question is not covered then post a thread.
+If you have something Open-Garden-related to discuss, please post that too.
 In particular, we would love to know how you are using Open Garden: what are you trying to do, how it works for you, what problems are you solving with Open Garden, etc.

 If you have something related in topic to Open Garden (i.e. other peer-to-peer or crowdsourcing technologies) to post that could fuel a discussion in our community then please do!